pateldhruvi2503/brand-intelligence-rag-pipeline/README.md

 Traditional brand analytics requires manually digging through multiple data files to answer a single question.
 This system replaces that workflow with a conversational AI interface.

-**Before:** Open 17 files, search manually, piece together an answer **After:** Type your question, get an instant answer with source citations
+**Before:** Open various files, search manually, piece together an answer **After:** Type your question, get an instant answer with source citations

 ---